A haven for wetland wildlife and people in the heart of Bangor.

 Glenullin Bog is the newest addition to our suite of nature reserves and home to a range of important and interesting habitats and species.
 Our work at this site, over the coming years, will focus…

 An impressive island nature reserve, off Islandmagee, home to the third largest colony of cliff-nesting seabirds in Northern Ireland.

-A short riverside woodland walk that provides access to the Lough Neagh shore – the largest freshwater lake in the British Isles.
+A short but sweet riverside woodland walk that provides access to the Lough Neagh shore – the largest freshwater lake in the British Isles.